hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 890

-The Originator of the heavens and earth.
+He is the Originator of the heavens and earth.
 How could He have a son when He never had a companion?
 He created all things, and He is All-Knowing of everything.

 # 891